 Q: Why don't I get a check every year?

-A: Each member has a separate account for tracking the allocations and eventual payment of capital credits, but this does not mean there is a bank account with money in it for each member.
-Instead, it means that a portion of the equity of the co-op has been allocated to the members who contributed to it.
-The money is used to support regular business operations, new construction and to meet the various financial requirements that are necessary to maintain our cooperative status.
-All in all, capital credits represent your ownership/Equity in the co-op.
+A: Each member has a separate account for tracking the allocations and eventual retirement (payment) of capital credits, but this does not mean there is a bank account with money in it for each member.
+Instead, it means that a portion of the equity of the Cooperative has been allocated to the members who contributed to it.
+The money is used to support new construction and to meet the various financial requirements that are necessary to maintain our cooperative status.
+All in all, capital credits represent your ownership/equity in the Cooperative.

 Q: Is interest paid on capital credits?